-- ✓ TRAs must be recorded. - ✓ TRAs must estimate the ML/FT/PF risks in relation to the technology used throughout the operators business. - ✓ TRAs must be conducted as soon as "reasonable practicable" after commencement of business. - ✓ TRAs must then be carried out prior to the launch of each new product, business practice, delivery method or delivery system.
-Such assessments must also be regularly reviewed and kept up-to-date.
+- $\checkmark$ TRAs must be recorded. - ✓ TRAs must estimate the ML/FT/PF risks in relation to the technology used throughout the operator's business. - ✓ TRAs must be conducted as soon as "reasonably practicable" after commencement of business. - ✓ TRAs must then be carried out prior to the launch of each new product, business practice, delivery method or delivery system.
+Such assessments must also be regularly reviewed and kept up to date. - ✓ Technology Risk Assessments must consider the relevant risks in BRA and the wider information / typologies / risks that have been used for BRA.